cshort4403/DevCon-3/Simcade Prototype.md

 Play-Tester 1
 1) The cannons felt like they shot correctly, they felt good to shoot. but the key bind was very awkward.
 For raising and lowering it I'd say either Q & E or Up and Down arrows would be better.

-2) The water movement adds to the experience, but making the initial acceleration a little faster so when you add enemies you have time to escape would be beneficial
+2) The water movement adds to the experience, but making the initial acceleration a little faster so when you add enemies you have time to escape would be beneficial.

-3) I think a horde mode would be the cooler of the two if I had to pick one
+3) I think a horde mode would be the cooler of the two if I had to pick one.

 Play-Tester 2
-1) The cannons were moving and shooting correctly and worked as intended! my only concern would be is at first i didn't know what the z/x controls changed the angle of since the camera is a bit far from the boat & the cannons appeared to be tiny so i couldn't tell at first
+1) The cannons were moving and shooting correctly and worked as intended!
+My only concern would be is at first I didn't know what the z/x controls changed the angle of since the camera is a bit far from the boat & the cannons appeared to be tiny so I couldn't tell at first.

 2) The water definitely added to the experience!
-I loved how you guys added this realistic aspect to the game of the waves moving
+I loved how you guys added this realistic aspect to the game of the waves moving.

-3) I think it would be interesting to take out one difficult enemy with a comically large health bar lol
+3) I think it would be interesting to take out one difficult enemy with a comically large health bar lol.

 # Link of Assets
 ## Assets